Here's a quick checklist for making a will in North Dakota:

 To make a will in North Dakota, you must be:

 You must make your will on hard copy.
 That is, it must be on actual paper.
 It cannot be on an audio, video, or any other digital file.
 (Although, see "Can I Make a Digital or Electronic Will?," below.)
 Type and print your will using a computer, or you can use a typewriter.
 North Dakota recognizes handwritten wills (N.D.
 Cent.
 Code § 30.1-08-02), but they are usually not a good idea.

 To finalize your will in North Dakota:

 No, in North Dakota, you do not need to notarize your will to make it legal.
 However, if you don't want to have your will witnessed, you can have it notarized instead to make it legal.
 N.D.
 Cent.
 Code § 30.1-08-02.

-However, North Dakota allows you to make your will "self-proving," and you'll need to go to a notary if you want to do that.
+Additionally, North Dakota allows you to make your will "self-proving," and you'll need to go to a notary if you want to do that.
 A self-proving will speeds up probate because the court can accept the will without contacting the witnesses who signed it.

 To make your will self-proving, you and your witnesses must sign an affidavit (sworn statement) in front of a notary public.
 The witnesses' statement says that they knew you were signing your will and that you appeared to be of sound mind and are signing voluntarily.
 N.D.
 Cent.
 Code § 30.1-08-04.

 Yes.
 In North Dakota, you can use your will to name a personal representative, who will ensure that the provisions in your will are carried out after your death.
 Nolo's Quicken WIllMaker produces a letter to your personal representative that generally explains what the job requires.
 If you don't name a personal representative, the probate court will appoint someone to take on the job of winding up your estate.